How to Run for Local Office in Ohio: The Ultimate Guide

 City Council Member

-The Ohio Revised Code Chapter 731 stipulates that cities must vest their legislative power in a legislative authority.
+The Ohio Revised Code Chapter 731 stipulates that cities must vest their legislative power in legislative authority.
 The authority must be composed of at least seven members, four of whom are elected from wards, and three of whom are elected by citywide vote — all for four-year terms.
 The minimum number of council members increases based on the city’s population; variations from this requirement are available after the approval of the alternative plan by the city’s voters.

 Candidates for the city’s legislative authority must have resided in the city (and ward, for ward elections) for at least one year immediately prior to the election.
 They may not hold any other public office except as a notary or state militia member.
 The power of the legislative authority governs legislative duties only, not administrative operations of the city.

-Village legislative authorities must have six members, although the number may be reduced to five by vote of the village electorate or by initiative petition.
+Village legislative authorities must have six members, although the number may be reduced to five by a vote of the village electorate or by initiative petition.
 Each member is elected to a four-year term.
 Residency and public-office restrictions are the same as for city councils.

 Each of Ohio’s townships is managed by a board of township trustees.
 This board is composed of three members and a clerk, or “fiscal officer,” as the Ohio Township Association explains.
 To qualify for “limited home rule government” under the Ohio Revised Code Chapter 504, a township must have at least 2,500 residents; townships with more than 15,000 residents are called “urban townships.”
 (Townships differ from cities and villages in that they are not incorporated municipalities.)
 Some townships also appoint a township administrator whose role is to assist the township in planning and implementing its civic goals.
 Trustees are elected to four-year terms and typically serve on a part-time basis.